 Pharmacy as practiced as late as 1950 was part sorcery and I was the sorcerer’s apprentice.
-The dispensing area was like a garden of herbs or at least their crushed leaves, elixirs, resins, and fluidextracts.
+The dispensing area was like a garden of herbs, their crushed leaves, elixirs, resins, and fluidextracts.
 Botanical names had to be learned, Prunus Virginiara (Wild Cherry syrup), Glycyrrhiza root (licorice), aqua mentha piperita (peppermint water) are a few that still cling to my bones.

 My final drug store experience happened one summer in midtown Manhattan.
 This turned out to be my initiation into gangster capitalism.
 I was a clerk in the Roosevelt Hotel pharmacy.
 The owner had stores in five other high end hotels as well.
 I was startled, one evening when I heard the pharmacist invite the boss up to his apartment and see the new art he bought with money he had stolen during the month.
 Hundreds of dollars had gone into his pocket instead of the cash register…and that was perfectly O.K. with the owner because he was satisfied getting half of the $200 paid for a $5.00 bottle of Testosterone tablets.
 For reasons unknown to me very wealthy playboys and businessmen from South America and the Caribbean stayed at that hotel.
 On another occasion I was told to bring a box of Kotex (wrapped, of course) to the hotel cashier.
 I was to collect $39 instead of 39 cents.
 The money flowed and was regarded as nothing more than a redistribution of wealth.